ece396-source-separation/ece396-source-separation.github.io/_posts/2021-03-20-project-updates.md

 >
 > However, in recent literature, it was found that neural networks could achieve very accurate results without performing the time-consuming STFT operation and its inverse.

-Specifically, we are using the Conv-TasNet[^2] architecture, which is a convolutional network that operates solely in the time domain, but is still able to produce relatively accurate results:
+Specifically, we are using the Conv-TasNet[^2] architecture, which is a convolutional network that operates solely in the time domain (see the appendix for more details), but is still able to produce relatively accurate results:

 Raw Audio: